One Man’s Guitar’s relationship with guitar sellers varies based on personal history and proximity

-Two recent examples of which I have knowledge were guitars purchased by two separate individuals from My Favorite Guitars, in Naples, Florida.
+For example, I have knowledge of two guitars purchased by separate individuals from My Favorite Guitars, in Oxford, Florida.
 The shop is owned by Jon Garon, who I know personally through our mutual involvement with the Unofficial Martin Guitar Forum, and their annual gathering in Nazareth, PA.

 One customer made their decision based partly on a review I did of a Martin model, and was kind enough to send me word that they had done so.
 I had a greater direct involvement in the other sale.

 The customer was referred to me by a mutual friend from the UMGF.
 I exchanged considerable correspondence with the customer, offering details about various guitars from various makers.
 I helped convince them to buy a Martin.
 I further convinced them to go even more outside of their intended budget to upgrade from Martin’s PA4 Series, to the Martin PA3 series, to get the superior on-board electronics, as the customer expected to use the guitar for frequent church-service performances.

 My entire commission from the guitar dealer and any other party, for shepherding the customer through the guitar-buying process, for getting them to upgrade their choice, for my taking delivery of the guitar from Florida and inspecting it, and keeping it at my home until I could hand-deliver the guitar to the customer when they arrived in New York City on business, was exactly $0.00.

 That is the same amount I have received from every guitar maker or guitar seller in the entire world, in money, merchandise or discounts, for any guitar purchase that was influenced by me or my writing on One Man’s Guitar, in any way, shape, or form.
 Any information to the contrary, regardless of the source, is false.